Adaptive Safety-Critical Control for a Class of Nonlinear Systems with Parametric Uncertainties: A Control Barrier Function Approach: Introduction

-Adaptive CBFs (aCBFs) have been proposed to ensure safety for control-affine systems in the presence of parametric uncertainties \cite{taylor2020adaptive,lopez2020robust,zhao2020adaptive,black2021fixed,isaly2021adaptive,cohen2022high,wang2022observer,wang2022robust,huang2022safety}.
-In contrast to the robust CBF-based methods that consider the worst-case of uncertainties, the aCBF-based approach estimates the unknown parameters online to generate a safe controller through solving a QP.
-However, the aforementioned aCBF results only take into account parametric uncertainties in the drift terms.
-There is limited research that considers parametric uncertainties in the control-input matrix.
-For example, \cite{azimi2021exponential} uses a filtering-based concurrent learning algorithm in the CBF framework to design safe controllers for single-input-single-output systems with unknown control coefficients; the estimated parameter converges to the true value exponentially, but system safety is not guaranteed before the convergence of the parameter adaptations.
+Inspired by the idea of adaptive control Lyapunov functions (aCLFs) \cite{KK95}, the adaptive CBF (aCBF) approach, which estimates the unknown parameters online to guarantee the safety of control affine systems with parametric uncertainties via a QP-based safe controller, is first proposed in \cite{taylor2020adaptive}.
+In contrast to the aCLF-based stabilizing controller design, the aCBF-based safe control design is more challenging partially because the forward invariance of a predefined safe set must be ensured for all time and aCBFs do not have the positive definiteness property possessed by aCLFs.
+Following the pioneering work of \cite{taylor2020adaptive}, various aCBF-based control methods are developed in the literature \cite{lopez2020robust,zhao2020adaptive,black2021fixed,isaly2021adaptive,cohen2022high,wang2022observer,wang2022robust,huang2022safety,azimi2021exponential,verginis2022funnel} and applied to several practical scenarios, such as adaptive cruise control \cite{taylor2020adaptive}, aircraft control \cite{lopez2020robust}, control of wing rock motion \cite{huang2022safety}, and control of unicycle vehicles \cite{verginis2022funnel}.
+Most of these works only take into account parametric uncertainties in the drift term, while there are many physical systems that have parametric uncertainties in the control-input matrices, such as robotic systems with imprecise or time-varying mass and inertia parameters.
+In \cite{azimi2021exponential}, a filtering-based concurrent learning algorithm in the CBF framework is proposed to design safe controllers for single-input-single-output systems with unknown control coefficients; the estimated parameter converges to the true value exponentially, but system safety is not guaranteed before the convergence of the parameter adaptations.
 In \cite{verginis2022funnel}, a zeroing CBF-based adaptive control algorithm is proposed to solve the funnel control problem for systems with parametrically uncertain control-input matrices, which can achieve tracking of a reference trajectory within a pre-defined funnel; however, this method may fail in singular configurations, as discussed in Remark 1 of that paper.
-Despite these early contributions, the aCBF-based control design for systems with parametric uncertainties in the control-input matrix terms is still an open field and merits further investigation.
+Despite these early contributions, the aCBF-based control design for systems with parametric uncertainties in control-input matrices is still an open field and merits further investigation.